synergico/campsite-for-kanboard/README.md

 3. Users click buttons -> expecting something to happen
 4. Users click tabs -> expecting page layout to stay the same, only the tab content change
 5. Card should provide a few (3) information, not a lot. (this is subjective)

-INSTALLATION
-- Unzip the whole thing into your plugin folder
-- That's it.
-- Edit the skin.css file to start theming. :)